reisgoldmanX/GUI-Speedtest/README.md

 Open the terminal and cd into the directory of the script.
 Then type `python3 Stest.py` press <kbd>Enter</kbd>.

-Press the button on the GUİ wait for 30 seconds and the results will come up.
+Press the button on the GUI wait for 30 seconds and the results will come up.